Hevy Coach

 On top of that, physical movement promotes mental well-being and could reduce the risk of depression and anxiety.

 Coaching obese clients presents numerous challenges because of their physical limitations, lower capacity, and lack of exercise habits.
-The best approach is to modify their training plan as needed, monitor their progression, and aim for gradual improvements.
+The best approach is to modify their training plan, monitor their progression, and aim for gradual improvements.

 Despite the challenges, it is worth it because you’re not just teaching someone how to do bicep curls.
-Instead, you’re supporting that person’s life and guiding them along the way to better fitness, good health, and more fulfillment in life.
+Instead, you support that person’s life and guide them to better fitness, good health, and more fulfillment.

-Check out Hevy Coach if you’re looking for a platform on which to train your clients, motivate them, and track their progress to the smallest detail.
+Check out Hevy Coach if you’re looking for a software for personal trainers to coach your clients, motivate them, and track their progress to the smallest detail.
+Sign up for a free 30-day trial today.

 Leave a Reply